HeavyDevvy/SabbathClean/replit.md

 ## Form & Validation
 - **React Hook Form**: For performant form handling.
 - **Zod**: Used for runtime type validation and schema parsing.

+## PDF Generation
+- **jsPDF**: Used for generating professional PDF receipts with Berry Events branding.